DEFRA/software-development-standards/docs/standards/continuous_integration.md

 Teams must resolve any open security alerts in their repositories.

+See the [GitHub Advanced Security guide](../guides/github_advanced_security.md) for more detail on alert types, push protection, and how to request approval to dismiss alerts.

 ### Maintainability and test coverage

 Defra has a [SonarQube Cloud](https://www.sonarsource.com/products/sonarcloud/) organisation, which must be used to perform static quality analysis checks on your code.